ark-lang/ark-docs/structures.md

 };
 ```

-To access values in a structure, write the structures name, followed by
-the dot operator, and the members name to access.
+The dot operator - `.` - allows us to access the members of a structure:

 ```
 x.a = 100;